 First, let us discuss the frequency spectrum of 4G in Nepal.
 All of the telecom operators (Ntc, Ncell, and Smart) have launched 4G in 1800 MHz which is also called band 3.
 As this band is the most popular 4G spectrum band, you need not worry to check for this spectrum band in your 4G phone.

-After securing some frequency in 800 MHz band, the recently launched Nepal Telecom’s 4G also works in 800 MHz band (Band 20).
+After securing some frequency in the 800 MHz bands, the recently launched Nepal Telecom’s 4G also works in the 800 MHz band (Band 20).
 Do not be confused here as they have both the spectrum (800MHz and 1800 MHz) for 4G.
 The sub 1 GHz band having larger coverage and good penetration is suitable for the 4G network in remote areas.
 So, for most of the remote areas, 4G coverage will be better in the 800 MHz band.
 Apart from providing better coverage, combining these two bands can also provide higher data speed to a user at a time.

 If you are an Ntc user or you may want to switch to Ntc later, you need to check for the support of this band (800 MHz aka band 20) in the phone that you are buying now.
 Remember, they have an aggressive plan to launch 4G all over Nepal using that band, within some months.